Acceptance

 I encounter challenges on a daily basis, I feel I need to be psychologically fine with myself, with

 who I am and what I represent as a human being and then the body will follow.
-I am
+I am starting to like my

 physical self a bit more too.